derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >
 >The 1 MB cap was put in place as a temporary measure, until a better way to control transaction spam was found.
 Trying to make the limit permanent is trying to change the vision of Bitcoin as originally conceived.

+#### 16 November 2013

+Some of John Dillon's [emails leaked in an alleged hack.](https://bitcointalk.org/index.php?topic=335658.0)

+The emails prove that a US intelligence agent was instrumental in funding the video Peter Todd made about keeping the Bitcoin blocks small.
+He also asks about potentially hiring Peter Todd to implement some "important" Bitcoin features.
+Some selections from the leak are provided below.

+>Please don't make this public, but my day job involves intelligence, and I'm in a relatively high position.

+>To clarify Keep Bitcoin Free! is Peter's project, not mine.
+I only contributed funds and offered to let him use my name publicly as a supporter.

+>I see that Peter Todd recently completed his audit report, even writing a small patch for Litecoin.
+Could you comment a bit on how that process went?
+I and someone else may want to hire him directly, as opposed to the bounties I've offered before, to implement some Bitcoin features and we want to get a sense of how it all went.

+Peter Todd himself wrote that John Dillon creeped him out a bit and seemed to be obsessed with him.

+>I know, I'll admit he kinda creeps me out a bit sometimes... he's admitted he reads all my posts.

+The conclusion to draw is unclear.
+Was John Dillon actually an intelligence agent like he claimed?
+Was he trying to harm Bitcoin or help it?
+Mike Hearn writes ["I'm not sure what this "leak" is trying to prove"](https://bitcointalk.org/index.php?topic=335658.msg3615820#msg3615820) and indeed it's hard to draw any firm opinion other than the fact that the small-block video was indeed funded by a self-proclaimed agent of the state.

 #### 26 May 2014